 At the border, asylum seekers arriving without travel documents are automatically detained.
 The law states that a “foreigner cannot be maintained for the sole reason that he/she has submitted an application for international protection.”

 UNHCR is concerned that this is not sufficient to prevent arbitrary detention.
-It regretted that, contrary to Article 74/6 on detention on the territory, Article 74/5 on detention at the border does not contain any guarantees such as the test of necessity, the obligation to consider the possibility of less coercive measures, the need for an individual assessment and an exhaustive list of reasons for detention.
-UNHCR therefore recommended the incorporation of the same guarantees in Article 74/6 and 74/5.
+It regretted that, contrary to Article 74/6 of the Aliens Act on detention on the territory, Article 74/5 of the Aliens Act on detention at the border does not contain any guarantees such as the test of necessity, the obligation to consider the possibility of less coercive measures, the need for an individual assessment and an exhaustive list of reasons for detention.
+UNHCR therefore recommended the incorporation of the same guarantees in Article 74/6 and 74/5 of the Aliens Act.
 This recommendation has not been taken into account.